 - ESPN1 FHD

 And so on.

 These are all streams of the same channel, but some will work better than others, and some may not work at all.
 This is because these Kodi add-ons are pulling their content from a variety of different sources.

 Do you really want to spend your TV time looking for something that works and actually looks good?

 So Why Should You Care?

-If you’re not a techie, or just don’t want to put the effort into constantly tweaking your setup…if you just want it to be simple and easy, then you might want to look at other options.
+If you’re not a techie or just don’t want to put the effort into constantly tweaking your setup … and you just want it to be simple and easy, then you might want to look at other options.

 The bottom line is that watching TV with a paid Kodi add-on or a sketchy IPTV subscription service takes a lot of work.

 Stay With Me Here, Because This Isn’t Going Where You Think It Is.